FREQUENTLY ASKED QUESTIONS

 We allow a trial of two weeks effective from your date of receipt once a Geoghegan Headjoint is purchased directly from us.
-If your headjoint is returned to us within two weeks of purchase, in the conditions in which it was received, you will be refunded the full value of the Geoghegan Headjoint (and any applicable sales tax).
+If your headjoint is returned to us within two weeks of purchase, in the condition in which it was received, you will be refunded the full value of the Geoghegan Headjoint (and any applicable sales tax).
 Any applicable shipping charges and, or VAT (for international orders) will not be refunded following

 Any Geoghegan Headjoint that is not purchased directly from us, may not be returned to us for a refund.
 If you have questions about a Geoghegan Headjoint purchased through one of our dealers, please contact us with your inquiries.